dogweather/forkful/content/en/vba/good-coding-practices/handling-errors.md

   \ process of anticipating, detecting, and resolving programming, application, or\u2026"
 lastmod: '2024-03-13T22:44:59.940996-06:00'
 model: gpt-4-0125-preview
-summary: "Error handling in Visual Basic for Applications (VBA) refers to the process\
-  \ of anticipating, detecting, and resolving programming, application, or\u2026"
+summary: Error handling in Visual Basic for Applications (VBA) refers to the process of anticipating, detecting, and resolving programming, application, or communication errors.
 title: Handling errors
 weight: 16
 ---